-6.4.
-Servicing Allocation Six-month Review
+6.4 Servicing Allocation Six-month Review

-- 1. That the report entitled Servicing Allocation Six-Month Review dated February 1, 2021 be received; and, - 2.
-That the Town's remaining servicing capacity (the Town Reserve) of 1833 persons of allocation, of which 16 persons is to be held in the Severance Reserve, be maintained for future development; and, - 3.
-That Staff be authorized and directed to do all things necessary to give effect to this resolution. - 6.5.
-Fourth Quarterly Update to the Outstanding Matters List for 2020 - 1.
-That the report entitled Fourth Quarterly Update to the Outstanding Matters List for 2020 dated February 1, 2021 be received; and, - 2.
+- 1. That the report entitled Servicing Allocation Six-Month Review dated February 1, 2021 be received; and, - That the Town's remaining servicing capacity (the Town Reserve) of 1833 persons of allocation, of which 16 persons is to be held in the Severance Reserve, be maintained for future development; and, - 3.
+That Staff be authorized and directed to do all things necessary to give effect to this resolution.

+6.5 Fourth Quarterly Update to the Outstanding Matters List for 2020

+- 1. That the report entitled Fourth Quarterly Update to the Outstanding Matters List for 2020 dated February 1, 2021 be received; and, - 2.
 That Council adopt the updated Outstanding Matters List; and, - 3.
-That Staff be authorized and directed to do all things necessary to give effect to this resolution. - 6.6.
-Main Street District Business Improvement Area Board of Management Meeting Minutes of December 16, 2020 - 1.
-That the Main Street District Business Improvement Area Board of Management Meeting Minutes of December 16, 2020 be received. - 7.
-Action Items - 8.
-Notices of Motion - 9.
-Motions Where Notice has Already been Provided - 10.
-New Business - 11.
-Closed Session - 11.1.
-Appointment to the Newmarket Economic Development Advisory Committee (NEDAC) Newmarket Chamber of Commerce Representative - Personal matters about an identifiable individual, including municipal or local board employees as per Section 239(2)(b) of the Municipal Act, 2001. - 11.2.
-Proposed Disposition of Land Property in Ward 6 - A proposed or pending acquisition or disposition of land by the municipality or local board, as per Section 239 (2) (c) of the Municipal Act, 2001. - 11.3.
-Appeal to the Local Planning Appeal Tribunal re: 55 Eagle Street East (Ward 5)

-Litigation or potential litigation, including matters before administrative tribunals, affecting the municipality or local board, as per Section 239 (2)(e) of the Municipal Act, 2001.
+That Staff be authorized and directed to do all things necessary to give effect to this resolution.

+6.6 Main Street District Business Improvement Area Board of Management Meeting Minutes of December 16, 2020

+1. That the Main Street District Business Improvement Area Board of Management Meeting Minutes of December 16, 2020 be received.

+7. Action Items

+8. Notices of Motion

+9. Motions Where Notice has Already been Provided

+10. New Business

+10.1 Off Leash Dogs on Dave Kerwin Trail

+Councillor Bisanz advised that dogs being walked off leash on the Dave Kerwin Trail is an ongoing issue.
+The Director of Legislative Services/Town Clerk advised that staff would examine options for the trail including joint education opportunities.

+10.2 Staff Report on Bike Lanes

+Councillor Broome inquired into the status of an upcoming staff report on bicycle lane projects.
+The Commissioner of Development & Infrastructure advised that the report was currently scheduled to be included on the February 22, 2021 Committee of the Whole agenda.

+10.3 Community Ice Rink

+Councillor Broome thanked staff for their efforts to help prepare the community ice rink at Whipper Watson Park.

+11. Closed Session

+- 11.1 Appointment to the Newmarket Economic Development Advisory Committee (NEDAC) - Newmarket Chamber of Commerce Representative - 11.2 Proposed Disposition of Land Property in Ward 6

-11.4.
-Litigation Update on Superior Court matters involving construction (Ward 2) and a disputed janitorial contract, a Small Claims Court matter involving construction (Wards 3 & 5) and a Human Rights Tribunal Matter involving Park Avenue (Ward 5)
+- 11.3 Appeal to the Local Planning Appeal Tribunal re: 55 Eagle Street East (Ward 5) - 11.4 Litigation Update on Superior Court matters involving construction (Ward 2) and a disputed janitorial contract, a Small Claims Court matter involving construction (Wards 3 & 5) and a Human Rights Tribunal Matter involving Park Avenue (Ward 5)